uwcartlab/mapstudy/README.md

 # What is MapStudy?

 MapStudy is an integrated, modularized framework for the creation of survey applications designed to test cartographic design and interaction hypotheses in a modern web map environment.
-It leverages Postgresql and PHP on the server side and Javascript, jQuery, Leaflet, and D3 on the client.
+It leverages Postgresql and PHP on the server side and Javascript, jQuery, and Leaflet on the client.
 MapStudy is being developed specifically for use in the University of Wisconsin-Madison Cartography program through the support of the UW-Madison Cartography Lab and the Wisconsin Alumni Research Foundation.

 ## What is the status of MapStudy?

-The MapStudy framework is currently in beta release, version 0.1.
+The MapStudy framework is currently in beta release, version 1.0.
 Note that not all functionality is complete.
 At this time, Leaflet is the only active map library.

 ## Can I have a preview please?

-To see a demo app created with the MapStudy framework, [click here](https://geography.wisc.edu/cartography/mapstudy/).
+To see a demo app created with the MapStudy framework, [click here](http://uwcart.github.io/mapstudy/).

-To access the setup application (which has a live preview feature), [click here](https://geography.wisc.edu/cartography/mapstudy/setup/)
+To access the setup application (which has a live preview feature), [click here](https://cartlab.geography.wisc.edu/mapstudy/stable/setup/)

-## Documentation - Version 0.1
+## Documentation - Version 1.0

 ## Contents